Tiimmii/Tiimmii/README.md

 - 👯 I’m looking to collaborate on **Web and Mobile development projects**

-- 💬 Ask me about **Programming using Python, Mobile app Development using react Native, Backend Development using django and Frontend development WordPress, React, Next.js & Typescript**
+- 💬 Ask me about **Programming using Python, Mobile app Development using react Native, Backend Development using django and Frontend development using WordPress, React, Next.js & Typescript**

 - 📫 How to reach me **danieloluwoleoluwatimileyin@gmail.com**